ruro122020/basic-fetch-library/README.md

 # Frontend CRUD Fetch Library

-This repo is a library of CRUD method to use for the frontend react apps when communicating with my flask api projects.
+This repo is a library of CRUD method to use with vite+react apps when communicating with the flask-postgresql-template found [here](https://github.com/ruro122020/flask-postgresql-template-local).

-It has 4 methods:
+*url: The endpoint (Example: '/api/{endpoint})
+*body: The object with data being sent to the api
+### Methods

-1. retrieve
+1. retrieve(url)
-2. send
+2. send(url, body)
-3. alter
+3. alter(url, body)
-4. remove
+4. remove(url)